University of Arkansas ROI Analysis

 ROI Analysis

-The University of Arkansas, Fayetteville has an in-state tuition cost of $9,748.
-One year after graduation, alumni earn a median of $47,767.
-Five years after graduation, the median earnings are $49,686, and ten years after graduation, the median earnings are $58,191.
+The University of Arkansas, Fayetteville has an in-state tuition of $9,748.
+One year after graduation, alumni earn $47,767.
+Five years after graduation, earnings increase to $49,686, and ten years after, earnings reach $58,191.
 The median debt for graduates is $21,500, and 34.1% of students receive financial aid.

 Generated from College Scorecard & IPEDS data